 The sticker design is inspired by the Salvadoran style of art named “naif” , specifically from the region of La Palma in Chalatenango.
 The Naif style depicts daily rural life with bold lines and colorful geometric shapes.
 Design includes original characters originally drawn by hand.

-Marañon: cashew fruit flavored kisses, which is a strong and acquired taste.
+Marañon: Translates to “cashew fruit flavored kisses”, since the fruit is a strong and acquired taste.

 Llaves & Cipota: Images of original naif wooden crafts previously featured in Mercado.

 Sticker Pack: Can’t decide which one?
 Get them all!